Rmblai02/Uber_Weather_Project/README.md

 ![alt_text](https://github.com/caleb-g23/Uber_Weather_Project/blob/main/Resources/Weather_API_Summary.png)

 ## Intro
-Our project takes a look at Uber pickup data in New York City from January 1, 2015 to June 30, 2015.
+(This project was in collaboration with two other students) Our project takes a look at Uber pickup data in New York City from January 1, 2015 to June 30, 2015.
 We decided to use a data set that we found on Kaggle and see how different factors impact pickups.
 The questions we decided to ask are the following:

 - How does precipitation impact pickups?